 The basic SmartNotice telephone databases has its limitations as it is derived from the listings that are in the local printed telephone directories.
-To ensure you are included in our customer notification database it is imperative that every customer visit our website www.kentcountywater.org and register your cell phones, home phone and any unlisted phone numbers you wish to receive notifications on to ensure you are fully capable of receiving notifications.
+To ensure you are included in our customer notification database it is imperative that every customer visit our website www.kentcountywater.org and register your cell phones, home phone and any unlisted phone numbers you wish to receive notifications.
 Even if you live in a community that already uses CodeRED you will still need to enroll in SmartNotice so you can get messages specific to your drinking water.
 All numbers will remain confidential and will be used only to communicate drinking water emergencies and other important information regarding the public water system.